Skip to main content

 Part 1: Installing the DebugBear Github App

-1. Open the integrations tab on your project dashboard
+1. Click Project Settings then the Integrations tab on your project dashboard

 2. Connect your DebugBear account to Github (if you haven't done so already)